How to Stay Calm During Toddler Meltdowns When You Feel Triggered

 Validate feelings.

-But often, something else is happening.
+But often, something much deeper is happening.

 Why Gentle Parenting Feels Hard Sometimes